 - Misinterpretation of imaging or test results.

-- Negligent endoscopic treatment i.e. mistakes were made during an endoscopic procedure e.g upper endoscopy, gastroscopy, enteroscopy, endoscopic ultrasound (EUS), endoscopic retrograde cholangiopancreatography (ERCP), colonoscopy, and sigmoidoscopy.
+- Negligent endoscopic treatment i.e. mistakes made during an endoscopic procedure e.g upper endoscopy, gastroscopy, enteroscopy, endoscopic ultrasound (EUS), endoscopic retrograde cholangiopancreatography (ERCP), colonoscopy, and sigmoidoscopy.
 These mistakes could include perforations / tears to organs such as the stomach, oesophagus, gall bladder, duodenum and bladder.

 - Negligent surgery i.e. mistakes were made before, during or after surgery for a gastroenterology related condition e.g. gastric bypass surgery (bariatric surgery).
 These mistakes could include perforations to organs such as the stomach, intestines, liver, gall bladder, damage to blood vessels, the bile duct and staples in the wrong part of an organ.